 The agreed budget provides a basis for monitoring progress during the year by comparing actual spending and income against what was planned.

-Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council {or relevant committee}.
+Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council.

 Procurement

 Members and officers are responsible for obtaining value for money at all times.
 Any officer procuring goods, services or works should ensure, as far as practicable, that the best available terms are obtained, usually by obtaining prices from several suppliers.
+Where possible and subject to availability of goods, services and works, the Council will endeavour to procure from businesses in the Camarthenshire County Council’s area to support the wellbeing of the local economy.

 The RFO should verify the lawful nature of any proposed purchase before it is made and in the case of new or infrequent purchases, should ensure that the legal power being used is reported to the meeting at which the order is authorised and also recorded in the minutes.